reinow/sepwebapp/README.md

 /var/www/example\.com/cms/app\.(py|pyc|pyo)	--	gen_context(system_u:object_r:webapp_cms_exec_t,s0)
 ```

-This is an example of a Joomla 3 web application and the uwsgi application server, with Linux namespaces in use.
+This is an example of a Joomla 3 web application and the uWSGI application server, with Linux namespaces in use.
 The directories /etc, /tmp, /var/tmp, and /var/run were mounted in the application server's namespace.

 ```
 /var/www/example\.com/public_html(/.*)?			gen_context(system_u:object_r:webapp_cms_content_t,s0)